 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the COMMUNICATION SKILLS, CRITICAL THINKING & REASONING, LEARNING STYLE and MENTAL ALERTNESS category sections of our site.

 The Personnel Assessment Form (PAF) is an efficient, accurate measure of general cognitive ability designed for easy administration and interpretation.
-The PAF identifies candidates’ that will learn more quickly, are more communicative and promotable, and less prone to turnover.
+It is available in two forms, A and C. The PAF identifies candidates’ that will learn more quickly, are more communicative and promotable, and less prone to turnover.
 A large body of research indicates that cognitive ability is the single greatest predictor of success for virtually every job.

 - A pre-hire assessment for selection and placement.